 Square for Retail Reporting

 With Square for Retail Plus, you have access to four powerful reports: Cost of Goods Sold, Projected Profit, Vendor Sales and Inventory by Category.
-Keep in mind, these reports are not available with Square for Retail Free.
+These reports are not available with Square for Retail Free.

 Cost of Goods Sold

-The Cost of Goods Sold report helps you keep an eye on your profit margin by keeping your topline metrics – cost of goods, total revenue, profit and profit margin – front and centre.
+The Cost of Goods Sold report helps you keep an eye on your profit margin by keeping your topline metrics – cost of goods (COGS), total turnover, profit and profit margin – front and centre.
 Drill down deeper into your numbers by setting your desired filters and clicking Export to download a CSV.

 The COGS column will account for additional costs (such as tax and delivery) associated with the order.
 For example, when you receive a purchase order, you can choose to include delivery and handling by selecting Add Optional Fee once the order is received.
 Including additional costs when receiving an order will increase visibility into your profit margin.